Trump blames Obama for MS-13's growth, but the gang's roots date back decades

 Last week, the FBI added suspected MS-13 member Walter Yovany Gomez, who is wanted for a 2011 murder in New Jersey, to its 10 Most Wanted list.

-Meanwhile, two Long Island communities are grappling with a series of murders that police say were at the hands of MS-13, including the deaths of four people that involved sharp instruments, reported NBC New York.
+Meanwhile, two Long Island communities are grappling with a series of murders that police say were at the hands of MS-13, including the deaths of four people involving sharp instruments, reported NBC New York.

 Former Suffolk County Executive Steve Levy said the gang's presence has been emboldened by the influx of unaccompanied minors at the U.S. border in recent years, making their way to the Northeast.